jinghuazhao/TWAS-pipeline/README.md

 ```
 twas2-collect.sh $dir
 ```
-It is possible to obtain results for a particular gene in a specific population, e.g., BRCA1 in the YFS population.
+To obtain results for a particular gene in a specific population, e.g., BRCA1 in the YFS population, we use `twas2-1.sh` instead.
 ```
 twas2-1.sh $zfile $dir YFS BRCA1
 ```